heroku/terraform-provider-heroku/docs/index.md

   Only a single `customizations` block may be specified, and it supports the following arguments:

   * `set_app_all_config_vars_in_state` - (Optional) Controls whether the `heroku_app.all_config_vars` attribute
     is set in the state file.
-Set to `false` if you'd like not to have non-managed config vars set in state.
+The aforementioned attribute stores a snapshot of all config vars in Terraform state, even if they are not defined in Terraform.
+This means sensitive Heroku add-on config vars, such as Postgres' `DATABASE_URL`, are always accessible in the state.
+    Set to `false` to only track managed config vars in the state.
 Defaults to `true`.

 * `delays` - (Optional) Delays help mitigate issues that can arise due to Heroku's eventually consistent data model.
 Only a single `delays` block may be